-There is a 2 million strong pool of freelancers in Britain and the flexibility offered by those freelancers was calculated as adding value of some £21 billion to the British economy.
+There is a 2 million strong pool of people freelancing in Britain and the flexibility offered by those freelancers was calculated as adding value of some £21 billion to the British economy.
 Over the next five years, the number of freelancers is going to continue to grow.

 Freelancers are defined as self-employed people who usually provide pieces of work for other people.
 They can work in almost any industry from marketing, administration, and finance, to design, law and teaching but a common theme is that they often work from home or from one of the many coworking spaces that have been popping up in recent years.